accesscode-2-1/unit-1/lessons/10_Github-Debugging.md

 means that `sum_recursive` infinitely calls itself and eventually crashes.

+##### Printing and Logging

+Printing is a very useful debugging method that you've probably already touched.
+Printing is useful because it can help display intermediate program state.
+Logging is essentially the same method (i.e. writing state to external output).

 ##### Using the Debugger

+The debugger allows you to set breakpoints in your code.
+When you run your code, the execution stops when it reaches a breakpoint.
+At this point, you can inspect the current state of the program as well as step through the code line by line.

 > Exercise: Debug [BuggyClass](exercises/10_Github-Debugging/src/BuggyClass.java).
 BuggyClass attemps to compare several different array addition algorithms, but it's fraught with bugs.
 Remember, bugs are problems with functionality, not just crashing.
 It may be tricky to infer what someone *meant* to do with the code - in the future you may have to deal with (and fix!) poorly-documented code written by someone who is no longer at the company, or is otherwise not contactable.